CodeYourFuture/module-tests/README.md

-# JS Modules tests
+# JS Module 1 Exercises

-This exam will allow us - and also yourself - to evaludate your current knowledge about javascript programming.
-No pressure, you won't get a rate for this exam.
+These exercises will allow us - and also yourself - to evaluate your current knowledge about JavaScript programming.

-Your code will be evaluated, reviewed and you will receive a feedback from a mentor about where you've done right and where you should improve.
+Your code will be reviewed and you will receive a feedback from a mentor about what you've done well and where you can improve.

-Please do not cheat and do not slack/chat with your colleagues.
+Please do complete the questions on your own and do not slack/chat with your colleagues.

 You may not use Google or StackOverFlow to find solutions and always try to do it yourself first We suggest you to only use the Javascript documentation from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).